Indispensable LMS Training Resources for Teachers and Trainers

 And given the benefits that experience with LMS technology provides for learners, it’s paramount that more high schools adopt advanced technology and collaborative learning softwares.
 Doing so will prepare students not only for more education, but for an increasingly competitive job market that values ICT skills more every day.

 In higher education, feedback for LMS use has been mildly positive, though not exactly radiant.
 This reflects a need for better integration into the classroom, blending with face-to-face instruction, and LMS training for professors.
-At the beginning of 2008, about 4 million students were taking online courses in universities and other higher education institutions, with many of those courses being hosted on LMSs.
+At the beginning of 2008, about 4 million students were taking online training courses in universities and other higher education institutions, with many of those courses being hosted on LMSs.
 And according to the Sloan report, which is based on a poll of academic leaders, students generally appear at least equally satisfied with their online classes as they were with traditional ones.

 But with more educators able to instruct using LMSs in their courses, greater quality and accessibility in course content offered online, and increasingly computer-savvy educators, the feedback is bound to become more positive.